25 Ranges library [ranges]

-Modification of the element a filter_view::iterator denotes is permitted, but results in undefined behavior if the resulting value does not satisfy the filter predicate.
+Modification of the element a filter_view::iterator denotes can result in undefined behavior if the underlying range is a forward_range and the resulting value does not satisfy the filter predicate when the predicate is next evaluated for that element ([concepts.equality]).

 iterator::iterator_concept is defined as follows:

-The member typedef-name iterator_category is defined if and only if V models forward_range.
+The member typedef-name iterator_category is declared if and only if Base models forward_range.

 In that case, iterator::iterator_category is defined as follows: